Mammoth steppe: Origin

+The steppe-tundra biome first emerged during the glacial period of Marine Isotope Stage 12, around 460,000 years ago during the Middle Pleistocene, uniting animals that inhabited the disparate northern tundra and Central Asian steppe biomes.
+The size of the steppe-tundra biome would repeatedly expand and contract as a result of subsequent glacial cycles.

 The last glacial period, commonly referred to as the 'Ice Age', spanned from 126,000 YBP–11,700 YBP and was the most recent glacial period within the current ice age which occurred during the last years of the Pleistocene epoch.
-This arctic environment was very cold and dry and probably dusty, resembling mountaintop environments (alpine tundra), and was very different from today's swampy tundra.
-It reached its peak during the last glacial maximum, when ice sheets commenced advancing from 33,000 years BP and reached their maximum positions 26,500 years BP.
-Deglaciation commenced in the Northern Hemisphere approximately 19,000 years BP, and in Antarctica approximately 14,500 years BP, which is consistent with evidence that it was the primary source for an abrupt rise in the sea level at that time.
+This arctic environment was very cold and dry and probably dusty, resembling mountaintop environments (alpine tundra) and was very different from today's swampy tundra.
+It reached its peak during the last glacial maximum, when ice sheets commenced advancing from 33,000 YBP and reached their maximum positions 26,500 YBP.
+Deglaciation commenced in the Northern Hemisphere approximately 19,000 YBP, and in Antarctica approximately 14,500 YBP, which is consistent with evidence that it was the primary source for an abrupt rise in the sea level at that time.

 During the peak of the last glacial maximum, a vast mammoth steppe stretched from the Iberian Peninsula across Eurasia and over the Bering land bridge into Alaska and the Yukon where it was stopped by the Wisconsin glaciation.
 This land bridge existed because more of the planet's water was locked up in ice than now, hence sea levels were lower.
-When the sea levels began to rise this bridge was inundated around 11,000 years BP.
+When the sea levels began to rise this bridge was inundated around 11,000 YBP.

-During glacial periods, there is clear evidence for intense aridity due to water being held in glaciers and their associated effects on climate.
+During glacial periods, there is clear evidence for intense aridity because water was held in glaciers.
 The mammoth steppe was like a huge 'inner court' that was surrounded on all sides by moisture-blocking features: massive continental glaciers, high mountains, and frozen seas.
 These kept rainfall low and created more days with clear skies than are seen today, which increased evaporation in the summer leading to aridity, and radiation of warmth from the ground into the night sky in winter leading to cold.
-This is thought to have been caused by seven factors:
+This is thought to have been caused by seven factors.
+These physical barriers to moisture flow created a vast arid basin spanning three continents.